hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_postgresql_flexible_server.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Backup Instance PostgreSQL Flexible Server.
+* `create` - (Defaults to 60 minutes) Used when creating the Backup Instance PostgreSQL Flexible Server.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Backup Instance PostgreSQL Flexible Server.
-* `update` - (Defaults to 30 minutes) Used when updating the Backup Instance PostgreSQL Flexible Server.
+* `update` - (Defaults to 60 minutes) Used when updating the Backup Instance PostgreSQL Flexible Server.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Backup Instance PostgreSQL Flexible Server.
+* `delete` - (Defaults to 60 minutes) Used when deleting the Backup Instance PostgreSQL Flexible Server.

 ## Import

-Backup Instance PostgreSQL Flexible Server can be imported using the `resource id`, e.g.
+Backup Instance PostgreSQL Flexible Servers can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_data_protection_backup_instance_postgresql_flexible_server.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.DataProtection/backupVaults/vault1/backupInstances/backupInstance1